Join Us at an Event!

-May 29, 2019
+May 29, 2019 (7:00pm start)

 This event is part of the Cleveland History Stories series the Music Box does in partnership with the Western Reserve Historical Society.
 Cleveland Metroparks historical interpreter Doug Kusak plans to address all the hype about the fire and ignite a discussion about the real history and impact it had on Cleveland.

 June 2, 2019 (11:30am-4:00pm)

 Join PHASTAR Corporation for a wonderful June brunch at the Shoreby Club in Bratenahl with featured speaker Chad Pregracke, a recipient of CNN’s Hero of the Year Award (2013) who has received international acclaim for his efforts to clean up America’s rivers.
 The event will be held outdoors under a gorgeous, open-air tent with breathtaking views of Lake Erie.
 Limited ticket availability.

 June 4 and August 6 at 11:00 am; July 10 and September 4 at 6:00 pm